AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/overview.md

 **Is generative AI available to all Dynamic Chat users?**

 Generative AI is only available to Dynamic Chat Prime subscribers.
+Please contact the Adobe Account Team (your Account Manager) for details.

 **Is there a limit to the amount of questions & answers I can have generated?**